Reviewing Stabilis Solutions (SLNG) and Its Competitors

 Stabilis Solutions (NASDAQ:SLNG – Get Rating) is one of 22 publicly-traded companies in the “Natural gas distribution” industry, but how does it weigh in compared to its peers?
-We will compare Stabilis Solutions to related companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, risk, dividends and profitability.
+We will compare Stabilis Solutions to related companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, risk, profitability and earnings.

 Insider & Institutional Ownership

 2.4% of Stabilis Solutions shares are owned by institutional investors.
 Comparatively, 63.9% of shares of all “Natural gas distribution” companies are owned by institutional investors.
 74.9% of Stabilis Solutions shares are owned by insiders.
 Comparatively, 16.4% of shares of all “Natural gas distribution” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This table compares Stabilis Solutions and its peers gross revenue, earnings per share and valuation.
+This table compares Stabilis Solutions and its peers revenue, earnings per share and valuation.

 |Gross Revenue